3mmaRand/teaching-modules/overview.md

 #### Learning Objectives
-At the end of this module the successful student will be able to:
+At the end of this module the successful learner will be able to:
 * explain the rationale for wrting packages
 * find and explore their own package library/libraries
 * describe the different states a package can be in